How to set up and run a workflow

 This article walks through the setup process for running a workflow in Terra on Azure when using inputs (data samples) from a data table.
-Please note that this document only includes functionality available for public preview.
+Please note that this document only includes functionality currently available.

-For the public preview, you can try out running a workflow by creating a workspace and importing a workflow from GitHub, Dockstore, or a list of featured workflows.
+Currently, you can run a workflow by creating a workspace and importing a workflow from a public GitHub, Dockstore, or a list of curated workflows.
+Enterprise customers can import workflows from a private GitHub repository.

 1.1.
 Go to Your Workspaces (select from the main navigation menu at the top left of any page).